What Are the Symptoms of Heavy Metal Toxicity?

 What are the potential side effects of chelation therapy?

-Side effects can include mild nausea, fatigue, and temporary mineral depletion.
-Rarely, more severe issues like kidney strain or low blood pressure can occur.
-Functional medicine practitioners minimize risks by carefully dosing treatments, regularly monitoring kidney and mineral status, and recommending supportive therapies like mineral supplementation and hydration to counteract any nutrient losses or dehydration.
+Side effects may include mild nausea, fatigue, and temporary mineral depletion.
+In rare cases, more serious issues like kidney strain or low blood pressure can occur.
+Careful dosing, monitoring, hydration, and mineral support help reduce these risks.

 Can chelation therapy cause kidney damage?